tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 it is included in the COSE_Encrypt structure.

 - Layer 1 (corresponding to a recipient structure) contains parameters needed for PQ-KEM to generate a shared secret used to encrypt the CEK.
-This layer conveys the the output ('ct') from the PQ KEM Encaps algorithm in the 'encapsulated_key' header parameter and encrypted CEK in the encCEK structure.
+This layer conveys
+the output ('ct') from the PQ KEM Encaps algorithm in the 'encapsulated_key' header parameter and encrypted CEK in the encCEK structure.
 The unprotected header MAY contain the kid parameter to identify the static recipient public key the sender